omunozsanchezdeloitte/Capstone---LPod-3/README.md

     With a p-value of 0.01177, we are able to reject the Null Hypothesis,meaning that there is a statistically significant decrease in ratingperformance for documentaries with shorter run times.

-## With the information provided, we are able to reject the Null Hypothesis.
+### With the information provided, we are able to reject the Null Hypothesis:

 There is a statistically significant decrease in rating performance for documentaries with shorter run times.

+### This leads us to the third recommendation

+**The documentary's runtime should be no shorter than 100 minutes.**

 # Conclusion